 Approved by the Oregon Geographic Information Council

 Date

+Review Version # 1

 Purpose

 Oregon’s Framework Program is a collaborative network of GIS practitioners across the state who support the creation and maintenance of foundational and authoritative geospatial data.
 The Program develops data standards, stewardship, and governance processes to promote and advance geospatial data use and sharing.
 Framework data are fundamental geospatial data sets intended to serve the purposes of a broad range of users and are organized into Framework themes, such as Administrative Boundaries and Geoscience.
 Framework datasets are developed to adopted standards, shared openly, and maintained through a voluntary, collaborative, community-based effort participated in by local, regional, state and federal agencies.